Netcracker/DRNavigator/documentation/Architecture.md

   - `active site` is the action to switch site to `active` mode.
 This action applied to only one site.
   - `standby site`  is the action to switch site to `standby` mode.
 This action applied to only one site.
   - `list` is the action to list all or part of microservices of sites.
+  - `order` is the action to show services with dependencies.
   - `status` is the action to show all or part of microservices status.

 ## Configuration file